How To Run For Mayor Nyc

 The Impact of Social Media

-A successful mayoral campaign must leverage social media effectively to reach voters, build a following, and shape the narrative of the election.
+A successful mayoral campaign must apply social media effectively to reach voters, build a following, and shape the narrative of the election.
 Candidates who can create engaging content, respond quickly to events, and build a strong online presence are likely to have a significant advantage.

 The Role of Endorsements